MinganMuon/Nickel/docs/developmentoverview.md

 * Interface the client-side code with the CheckerGame and AI libraries - DONE
 * Add the basic game logic - DONE
-* Add support for kinging men
+* Add support for kinging men - DONE
 * Add nice graphics and make the UI user-friendly^
 * Add support for selecting different AIs~ - DONE
 * Test/evaluate the UI via different browsers and users~